Microsoft AZ-800 Exam Dumps

 Question No. 3

-You need to ensure that you can use Windows Admin Center from the Azure portal to manage VM1.
+You need to ensure that from Server1, you can use Windows Admin Center to manage the DHCP Server role on Server2.
+What should you do first?

 Show Answer Hide Answer